kbvaughn2000/kielvaughn.github.io/_posts/2020-06-27-symfonos1-Walkthrough.md

 ![symfonos1 python tty shell](/assets/img/symfonos1-22.png)

-Next, we will use the following `find / -perm -u=s -type f 2>/dev/null` to find all the programs that run with SUID.
+Then, we will use the following `find / -perm -u=s -type f 2>/dev/null` to find all the programs that run with SUID.

 ![symfonos1 find](/assets/img/symfonos1-23.png)